Article

 Key takeaways

-- Key payments to consider include unemployment insurance, personal income tax, and workers’ compensation
+- In Mississippi, payroll contributions include unemployment insurance, personal income tax, and workers’ compensation.

-The US Department of Labor administers unemployment insurance, a government-run program that provides temporary financial assistance to eligible individuals who have lost their jobs and are actively seeking employment.
+State unemployment insurance (SUI) is an employer-funded program that provides temporary financial assistance to eligible individuals who have lost their jobs and are actively seeking employment.

-The employer then pays the withheld amount to the state, an action that can be completed through Mississippi’s online portal.
-For more information on paying the withholding amount, you can consult the Mississippi Department of Revenue online.
+For more information on paying the withheld income tax, you can consult the Mississippi Department of Revenue online.

 Deel US Payroll

 In Mississippi, workers’ compensation is usually purchased through a qualified commercial carrier.
-If you need help finding a qualified commercial carrier, you can consult the Workers’ Compensation Commission.
+Some employers choose to apply to self-insure.
+It's administered by the Mississippi Workers' Compensation Commission.

 Continuous Compliance™